RedisLabs/redislabs-docs/content/rc/cloud-integrations/pulumi/_index.md

 The provider supports the creation of "Flexible/Annual" subscriptions, but cannot be used to create "Fixed" subscriptions
 {{</note>}}

-Let's examine an example of creating a "Flexible" Redis Cloud subscription using Python.

-1. Make sure you have your [Pulumi environment installed](https://www.pulumi.com/docs/install/).

-1. In your Python project, create an empty folder and from this folder run `pulumi new rediscloud-python`.

-1. Next, enter a project name, description, and stack name.

-1. The next step will ask for your Redis Cloud access and secret keys.
-Since Pulumi uses the Redis Cloud API in the background, an **access Key** and **secret key** are required.
-For more information on creating these keys, please refer to [Cloud API Keys]({{< relref "/rc/api/get-started/manage-api-keys.md" >}})

-1. Next, enter the credit card type (Visa, Mastercard) of the card on file with your Redis Cloud account.

-1. Finally, enter the last four numbers of the card on file with your Redis Cloud account.

-Once these steps are completed, the dependencies needed for the project will be installed and a Python virtual environment will be created.

-The Pulumi Python project includes three main files :

-1. The **Pulumi.yaml** file : A metadata file which is used to help configure the Python runtime environment.

-1. The **Pulumi.YOUR_PROJECT_NAME.yaml** file : Contains the information related to the Cloud API access and secret key, credit card type and last 4 digits.

-1. The **__main__.py** file : A Pulumi template file which creates a **Redis Cloud Flexible subscription**.
-Use this template file as a starting point to create the subscription in a specified cloud provider and the specifications of the database (this includes memory, throughput, Redis modules etc).

 ## Pulumi Redis Cloud Provider Resources and Functions

 Pulumi `resources` represent the **fundamental units that make up cloud infrastructure**.
 A provider may make `functions` available in its SDK as well as resource types.
 These `functions` are often **used to acquire information that is not part of a resource**.